stolostron/rhacm-docs/about/gdpr_readiness.md

 * What data is logged
   * IP address, names of pods, release, image
-  * Data scraped from client-developed applications could include personal data
+  * Data scraped from client-developed clusters could include personal data
 * When data is logged
   * When Prometheus scrapes metrics from configured targets
 * Where data is logged